pawelngei/alxd.org/content/49en_ministry_for_the_future.md

-Title: A Solarpunk’s review of Kim Stanley Robinson’s "Ministry For The Future"
+Title: The Messiah & The God-Emperor of Zurich: a review of Kim Stanley Robinson's "The Ministry for the Future"
-Date: 2024-03-12 13:00
+Date: 2024-03-20 16:00
-Slug: solarpunks-review-of-the-ministry
+Slug: ministry-for-the-future-review
 Lang: en
 Translation: false
 opengraph_image: 49_ministry/cover.jpg